zotonic/zotonic/doc/ref/actions/action_confirm.rst

 .. include:: meta-confirm.rst

-Show a JavaScript confirm message and on confirmation triggers one or more actions and/or send a postback to the server.
+Show a JavaScript confirm message and on confirmation triggers one or more actions and/or sends a postback to the server.

 .. highlight:: django